9th Floor, 82 Elizabeth Street

 3. Promote ethical and responsible decision-making

-The Company, its officers, consultants and representatives are obliged to maintain the highest ethical standards in all their dealings and negotiations.
 The Company has issued a policy guideline concerning trading in Company securities by Directors, officers and consultants which imposes certain restrictions on trading and which, inter alia, requires the person to pose the question: "Is it right to deal at this stage?"
 A code of conduct as recommended in best practice recommendations 3.1 has not been formally established as the Board consistently ensures that all members of the Board have a clear understanding of their duties, responsibilities and their accountability to the Company, its shareholders and stakeholders for their conduct.

 4. Safeguard integrity in financial reporting